neijrr/nextcloud_passwords_handbook_ru/Administrators/System-Requirements.md

 | PECL      | Curl                        | Zip, Imagick, Curl |
 | Libraries |                             | imagemagick, librsvg, wbritish, wamerican, wngerman, wfrench, wspanish, witalian, wportuguese |

-### Version scheme and minimum requirements
+### Version scheme and breaking changes
-Passwords versions are simply the date of the release of the version.
+Passwords versions are simply the year and month of the release of the version.
 The exact version scheme is `<year>.<month>.<bugfix>`.
-In accordance with [SemVer2.0.0](https://semver.org/spec/v2.0.0.html), backwards compatibility breaks will be introduced in the first version of a new year.
+In accordance with [SemVer2.0.0](https://semver.org/spec/v2.0.0.html), only the first version of a new year will introduce breaks in backward compatibility.
-This includes the removal of support for any Nextcloud version but the latest as well as any PHP version without [active support](http://php.net/supported-versions.php).
+With the first release of the year, the support for any Nextcloud version but the latest as well as any PHP version without [active support](https://php.net/supported-versions.php) will be ended.

-### HTTPS
+### HTTPS requirement
 Passwords requires HTTPS to work.
 This can not be disabled.
 Please take a look at the [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/harden_server.html#use-https) to configure your server correctly.
 If you use a proxy or separate ssl termination point, [configure your Nextcloud accordingly](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/reverse_proxy_configuration.html).